 There are 146 Kaikadis and 11 Haranshikaris who reside in the district outside the Settlement.
-The District Superintendent of Police, Sholapur, gives the following account of a new Settlement which is known as 'Unedpur' and the one at Barsi:-
+The District Superintendent of Police, Sholapur, gives the following account of a new Settlement which is known as 'Unedpur' and the one at Barsi :-

-"A new Settlement which is known as 'Umedpur' was opened on 2nd October 1917.
+"A new Settlement which is known as ' Umedpur ' was opened on 2nd October 1917.
 It is situated about two furlongs from the Laxmi Cotton Mills.
 Some of the 2,631 men mentioned above have been located in this Settlement.
 This new Settlement was opened as accommodation in the old Settlement was found insufficient.

 "The Settlement at Barsi now contains some 107 Phase Pardhis.
 Out of these, 47 men and 5 women and 10 boys are employed in the mills and presses and some 22 boys and girls are employed for half days in the mills and attend school for the other half.
-The remainder 16 men and 7 women do miscellaneous work."
+The remainder 16 men and 7 women do miscellancous work."

-The Commissioner, Southern Division, remarks that the Settlements in the Belgaum, Bijapur and Dharwar Districts have worked well under the able supervision of Mr. Starte and writes in connection with the Settlements at Gokak Falls and Khanapur including Shiroli (Belgaum District) and Gadag and Hubli (Dharwar District):-
+The Commissioner, Southern Division, remarks that the Settlements in the Belgaum, Bijapur and Dharwar Districts have worked well under the able supervision of Mr. Starte and writes in connection with the Settlements at Gokak Falls and Khanapur including Shiroli (Belgaum District) and Gadag and Hubli (Dharwar District) :-

 "The total population in the Settlements (in the Belgaum District) was 702 consisting of Kaikadis, Ghantichors, Berads and Lamanis.
 Khanapur Settlement which provides labour for forests was opened at the beginning of the year with 80 persons; progress at first was slow; later on a few brought their families and the population has since arisen to 156.
 The present number is 216.
-The District Magistrate, Belgaum, observes:-
+The District Magistrate, Belgaum, observes :--

 "The number of Berads at the Khanapur Settlement (I include Shiroli with Khanapur) is steadily increasing.
 Hitherto the Berads sent have behaved well.
-Some are now bringing their wives to the Settlement and there is good reason to hope that the man sent to the Settlement will become reconciled to their work and surroundings and give little trouble in the future.
-The population in the Dharwar Settlements was 1,151 of whom 111 were settled in 1917.

-• If the Hubli Settlement can be enlarged, room can be found for 500 more of these."
+Some are now bringing their wives to the Settlement and there is good reason to hope that the men sent to the Settlement will become reconciled to their work and surroundings and give little trouble in the future.
+The population in the Dharwar Settlements was 1,151 of whom 111 were settled in 1917. •.
+If the Hubli Settlement can be ----enlarged, room can be found for 500 more of these."

-In regard to the Bijapur District Settlements, Mr. Starte observes:-
+In regard to the Bijapur District Settlements, Mr. Starte observes :- offenders as compared with 2,861, 16,837 and 1,499 respectively in 1916.

-- Settlement staff during the year and the uniform support of the police has been extremely valuable in the Settlement work." - 23.
-During the year under report, 3,013 of the 16,313 persons who were convicted were identified as having previous convictions against them and 1,221 were classed as labitual offenders as compared with 2,861, 16,837 and 1,499 respectively in 1916.
 Nearly 33 per cent. of the habitual offenders belonged to Sind and 32 per cent. to the Central Division as against 37 and 29 per cent. in 1916.
-The following districts returned the largest number of habitual offenders in the Presidency Proper:-
+The following districts returned the largest number of habitual offenders in the Presidency Proper :-